 The EM anomalies found in the 2006 fixed loop survey are mainly confirmed by the VTEM survey results.
-The circular flat lying conductor centered at the intersection of Lines 42N and 26E (Figure 13) remains a bit of a mystery.
+The circular flat lying conductor located just south of drill hole RW-07 (Figure 20) remains unexplained.
 It can be seen in the VTEM results but it does not look like the model of graphitic beds in the basement.
 It has been postulated that wide-spread clay alteration may be responsible or a conductive material in the overburden.

-The gravity survey revealed a positive gravity anomaly of 2.5 milligals centered at the southwest side of the grid (Figure 15).
+The gravity survey revealed a positive gravity anomaly of 2.5 milligals centered at the southwest side of the grid (Figure 22).
 It is approximately 600 metres wide and its edge, to some extent, conforms to the shape of the EM conductor axis.
 Modeling the anomaly to a geometrical shape showed a relatively poor fit to a 550 metre wide cylinder, 150 below ground surface and 71 metres thick.
 An asymmetrical polygon was found to be a better fit with a density contrast of 0.44 gms/cc, a reasonable contrast between high and low density units of the Athabasca sandstone.
 It may represent a dome structure with the more dense members in the center.